charleskorn/kaml/README.md

 I am no longer actively using kaml and do not have time to maintain it properly, and so this project is now archived.

+The source code and published artifacts will remain available for the foreseeable future.

 Maintained forks are welcome and encouraged.

 # kaml